alexinslc/hackusu-git-tutorial/README.md

-# hackusu-git-tutorial
+# My Basic Git Repo
-hackUSU Git Tutorial
+* This is a work in progress! :)